Coprosma acutifolia

 Coprosma acutifolia, is a shrub that is native to New Zealand, found only on Raoul Island.
-C. acutifolia can grow up to 12 metres tall in wet or dry forest, becoming a sub-canopy tree at lower altitudes and a canopy species along ridgelines.
+First described in 1856, it can grow in wet or dry forest, becoming a sub-canopy tree at lower altitudes and a canopy species along ridgelines.

-Tree up to c.
-10 m. tall; branches ascending; branchlets slender, glab.
-Lvs on slender petioles 5–7 mm. long.
-Stipules membr., sheathing, sub-acute; denticle prominent.
-Lamina membr., glab., ovate to ovate-elliptic to lanceolate, acuminate, tapering to petiole; ± 60-(75) × 20- (35) mm.; margins ± waved.
-Reticulated veins fine, evident. ♂ 3–9 on slender axillary branched peduncles 10–15 mm. long; calyx cupular, teeth 4–5, acute; corolla subfunnelform, lobes 5, acute, ± = tube; stamens us.
-5. ♀ 3 in a cluster on branched axillary peduncles; calyx cupular, teeth triangular, us.
-5; corolla tubular, lobes linear-triangular, < tube.
-Drupe orange-red, oblong, 7–8 mm. long.
+Description

+It is a small, bushy tree reaching in height.
+The branches are slender, hairless and grow in an ascending pattern.
+Bark is greenish-grey, maturing to grey and flaking in small, rectangular, thin shards.
+Leaves are narrow and tapering usually 60–90 mm in length; they are typically yellow-green and frequently mottled with dark green.
+The flowers are sexually dimorphic, with male and female flowers appearing on separate plants.

 Etymology

 The genus name, Coprosma derives from the Greek kopros ("dung") and osme ("smell"), and describes the genus' foul smell, while the specific epithet, acutifolia, derives from Latin, and means "sharp-leaved".